JoshuaJB/AI1020_LAB_1/instructions.md

 # Lab 1: Terminal and Vim Basics

-Welcome to your first computer science lab!
+Welcome to your AI1020 lab!
 Today you'll learn to navigate the command line and use basic text editing tools.
 By the end, you'll have assembled a program that creates a 3D animated molecule - and it will congratulate you personally!

 **What you'll learn:**
 - Basic terminal navigation